Can I take an online quiz to evaluate my interests?

 Where is APU Located?

-We are located everywhere there is Internet access – your home, your office, the local coffee shop, libraries and even in remote military posts in Iraq.
+We are located everywhere there is Internet access – your home, your office, the local coffee shop, libraries and even in remote military posts.

 Our professors work from around the world – California, Canada, Austria – where many hold teaching positions at other universities or are active professionals at the National Security Agency, United Nations, the U.S. military among others.